EBjerrum/rdeditor/README.md

 Can be started from the command line with `rdEditor` or `rdEditor your_molecule.mol` to start edit an existing molecule.
 Interactions with the molecule are done via clicking and dragging on the canvas, atoms or bonds.
 A choice of tools is available.

-To edit a molecule, select the pen tool, and atom, bond or template and click on the canvas to add it.
+To edit a molecule, select the pen tool, and an atom, bond or template type and click on the canvas to add it.

 Clicking:

 - When clicking existing atoms or bonds, the clicked atom or bond will be modified, depending on the atom or bond type selected.
 - If a bondtype is selected, the bond will be added to the clicked atom with a carbon atom at the other end.
 - If a bondtype is selected and a bond is clicked, the bond will be changed to that type if different.
-- If you click multiple times on a bond with an atom type selected, the bondtype will cycle between single, double and triple bonds.
-This makes it fast to quickly create carbon skeletons and adjust the bond order without having to select the bond types.
+- If you click multiple times on a bond with an atomtype selected, the bondtype will cycle between single, double and triple bond.

 Dragging: